 Evan Baxter (Steve Carell

-) has moved on from his career as Buffalo news anchor to the exciting world of politics as a freshman congressman.
+) has moved on from his career as a Buffalo news anchor to the exciting world of politics as a freshman congressman.
 His wife (Lauren Graham

 ) is supportive but his three kids are angered about moving to Washington and losing all their friends.
-Yes, five minutes into the film and cliché number one rears its ugly head, and is further piled on with the tired old trope of the dad who puts work before his family.
-If only someone would answer their prayers and make this family a close knit picture of Norman Rockwell proportions.
+Yes, five minutes into the film and cliché number one rears its ugly head and is further piled on with the tired old trope of the dad who puts work before his family.
+If only someone would answer their prayers and make this family a close-knit picture of Norman Rockwell proportions.

 “You were expecting perhaps George Burns?”